lucasmazzetto/fpga_rs232_uart/README.md

 # FPGA RS232 UART Loopback

-This repository contains a VHDL-based UART loopback system designed specifically for the Altera Cyclone IV Board V3.0, featuring the Cyclone IV FPGA EP4CE6E22C8.
+This repository contains a VHDL-based UART loopback system designed specifically for the **Altera Cyclone IV Board V3.0**, featuring the **Cyclone IV FPGA EP4CE6E22C8**.
 The project implements a buffered UART interface using an internal FIFO, where every byte received through the RS-232 line is stored and then retransmitted back to the sender.

 If you use a different development board or FPGA, some modifications and adjustments may be necessary to adapt the design to your hardware.